angular/angular/guides/v15-mdc-migration.md

 ### Autocomplete

-* Long options now wrap by default instead of truncating.
+* Long options now wrap instead of truncating.

+* Option heights are no longer capped at `48px`.

+* Option list now has an `8px` top and bottom padding.

+* Options list now has an animation when opening and closing.

 ### Button